muditha20/python-custom-calculator/README.md

 [![P](https://www.python.org/static/img/python-logo.png)](https://www.python.org)

-This is a simple calculater for calculate sand,cement,metal using how many cubics or m3 for concreate poles.
+This is a simple calculater for calculate sand,cement,metal using how many cubes or m3 for concreate poles.

 ## Features  ✨